Welcome to the Information Technology Service Desk!

-If you would like a Helpdesk Login Guide demo, please click the link below.
-Note: The following link is for WCCCD faculty/staff only.
+Please click the icon below for Service Desk Login Guide.
+Note: The link is for WCCCD faculty/staff only.
 When accessing this page, be sure to put wcccd\ in front of your username.(eg. wcccd\smith1)

-The Help Desk is centrally located downtown in the Distict Administration Building.
-A three-tier support structure allows the Help Desk to effectively address an array of technical/computer related concerns ranging from desktop support to networking and internet services.
+The Service Desk is centrally located in the Distict Office Building.
+A three-tier support structure allows the Service Desk to effectively address an array of technical/computer related concerns ranging from desktop support to networking and internet services.
 1st level support is your first point of contact.
 This team offers phone support to end-users and work closely with 2nd and 3rd level teams to ensure adequate resolutions as required.

 I. Support Services